Virgin Voyages: Fleet

 On June 23, 2015, Virgin announced that it had signed a binding letter of intent with Italian shipbuilder Fincantieri for the construction of three cruise ships to be delivered in 2020, 2021 and 2022—mid-sized vessels of 110,000 GT each with 1,150 crew, and 1,430 guest cabins capable of hosting a total of more than 2,800 passengers.
 The final contract for the construction of the ships was signed in October 2016, with the total cost expected to be under US$2 billion.
 McAlpin explained the ships would be designed differently from existing ships in the market, targeting the "young at heart."
 The fleet uses a stern design which maximizes “billboard value” visibility of the red Virgin logo, visible up to 2 nautical miles away.
 A fourth ship was ordered in October 2018 for delivery in 2023.

 In November 2016, Virgin Voyages announced it had partnered with Climeon for its clean energy system to be deployed on its ships to generate energy from the engines' cooling water to reduce carbon dioxide emissions.
 In February 2019, Virgin Voyages also revealed it would ban all single-use plastics from its fleet.

 In February 2024, satellite operator, SES announced that Virgin Voyages will be the first cruise line to deploy its SES Cruise mPOWERED + Starlink PRO satellite internet service that for the first time uses satellites in both Low Earth Orbit and Medium Earth Orbit to provide passengers with internet, social media and video calls at up to 1.5 Gbit/s per ship anywhere in the World.

-When launched Brilliant Lady will be the first and only ship in the Virgin Voyages fleet capable of traversing the Panama Canal, enabling access to the west coast of the USA and notably Alaska.
+Brilliant Lady is the first and only ship in the Virgin Voyages fleet capable of traversing the Panama Canal, enabling access to the west coast of the US and notably Alaska.